SDU-eScience/UCloud/backend/service-lib/wiki/micro/postgres.md

 __Code:__ Creating an `AsyncDBSessionFactory`.
 This factory will provide you with database connections as needed.

 The configuration returned by `Micro` will read connection details and associated credentials.
-Micro will _always_ select a schema which matches the `ServiceDescription.name`.
-In other words, every micro-service of UCloud runs in its own separate database schema.
-This means that all micro-services are isolated.
-You must _never_ access of a different micro-service directly.
-Instead, you must use the APIs provided by every micro-service to access and manipulate their data.
-The deployment scripts (see `ServiceSecrets` of `/infrastructure/k8-resources`) enforce this by creating a dedicated Postgres user for every micro-service which only has access to their own database schema.

 ### Core abstractions